MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 > [!NOTE]
 > Customer-facing workloads and internal-use workloads have different SLOs.
 Typically, internal-use workloads can have much less restrictive availability SLOs than customer-facing workloads.

-#### SLIs

-Think of SLIs as component-level metrics that contribute to an SLO.
-The most significant SLIs are the ones that affect your critical flows from the perspective of your customers.
-For many flows, SLIs include latency, throughput, error rate, and availability.
-A good SLI helps you identify when an SLO is at risk of being breached.
-Correlate the SLI to specific customers when possible.

-To avoid collecting useless metrics, limit the number of SLIs for each flow.
-Aim for three SLIs per flow if possible.

 ### Recovery metrics